aviel08/devart-template/project_posts/2014-03-23-The_Installation.md

-The way I envision the installation is on a dark mood, direct lighting from spotlights direct the attention to the middle of the space where the monolith is placed.
-The reason I think it should be dark is because it's a spiritual epiphany.
+I envision the installation with a dark mood.
+Direct lighting from spotlights draw the attention to the middle of the space where the monolith is placed.
+I believe it should be a dark space because it should be introspective - a spiritual epiphany.
 It should be personal and meaningful.
 These are mock ups of the proposed space.

 ![Barbican](../project_images/barbican_01.jpg?raw=true "Barbican")